 If it takes anything more than a couple of clicks and a minute or so to perform the restore then you have to question the value of the backup.
 Sure, it’s better than nothing, but it’s at times of pressure when backups can be at their most valuable (for example when your WooCommerce store is experiencing an influx of traffic thanks to that fab marketing campaign you just launched).
 A complex restore process that is also time-consuming just won’t cut it!

 Pressidium Instant Backups are quick, easy, reliable and effective.
 They can also save you a lot of time and stress!
 Yep, we love em!

 Because WordPress backups are of such importance, we have built another layer of protection into the Pressidium Platform: Daily Offsite Backups.

-Daily Offsite Backups do exactly what they say on the tin… backup your WordPress site and store it safely ‘offsite’ (i.e. on a different set of dedicated backup servers).
+Daily Offsite Backups do exactly what they say on the tin… backup your WordPress website and store it safely ‘offsite’ (i.e. on a different set of dedicated backup servers).
 We take a backup of your site, including the all-important SQL database once a day.
 30 days’ worth of offsite backups are stored and replaced on a 30-day rolling schedule.
 So, in the event of disaster striking (or one of your team accidentally deleting a raft of pages from your site!), you can rest assured that your WordPress site can be restored to a previous version within a matter of minutes.